AllerCheck/allercheck-project/README.md

 # first commit to jira profile
+# adjusting the commit with git commit -m "SCRUM-25 <message>"